The White Caps

 The White Caps is a 1905 American silent drama film, directed by Wallace McCutcheon and Edwin S. Porter showing how a man abusing his wife is punished by a group of white-hooded men.
 It is one of the first American films exposing conjugal violence against women and showing the action of vigilante groups.

 Plot

 Two members of a vigilante group known as 'The White Caps' post a warning sign on a man's home.
-When the man comes home, he tears down the sign and abuses his wife both verbally and physically.
-The wife flees from home with her child to find a place of refuge.
-When the vigilantes find out, they arm themselves with rifles and confront the abusive husband.
-After a chase he is tarred and feathered and expelled from the community.
+When the man comes home, he tears down the sign and begins abusing his wife both verbally and physically.

+The wife flees from the home with her child to find a place of refuge.
+When the vigilantes find out, they arm themselves with rifles before confronting the abusive husband.
+After a chase, the abusive husband is tarred and feathered before being expelled from the community.